idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialoguePlaceTypeInnIdle.md

 - Ah, good to be in a warm, dry place.
 - You look tired.
 Better rent a bed.
 - Fancy anything special today?
 I'll ask what's on the menu.
-- Nothing against a drink or too.
+- Nothing against a drink or two.
 But don't overdo it.
 - Do all bards learn Ragnar the Red as their first song?
 - Quite comfy here.
 A good rest replenishes our strength.
 - I wonder how long it takes for a drunk customer to call me a Thalmor spy?